Alex1304/rdi/docs/the-container.md

 ## Singleton thread safety

 Subscribing to the `Mono` returned by `getService` may be done by multiple threads.
-If so, it is very important to ensure thread safety when dealing with singleton services.
-The default implementation is fully thread-safe and you will never end up with more than one instance of a singleton service.
-If it is somehow the case for you, then it is probably a bug and your should report it in the [GitHub Issue tracker](https://github.com/Alex1304/rdi/issues) of the project.
-Same if you experience deadlocks or other non-deterministic behavior.
-But generally when programming your application you should be assuming it is safe.
+The default implementation is fully thread-safe, a singleton service is guaranteed to be instantiated once and only once.